MorganBergen/hackKU3.0/README.md

 # hackKU3.0

-## Hackathon Project for HackKU 2022
+Hackathon Project for HackKU 2022

+## Clarity

 ### Inspiration
 Our ultimate vision is to create a platform where users can look up a company's name and click a button to generate visual representation of the data that's accessible to anyone.